stolar-code/stolar-code/README.md

 Here is my personal [website][personalWebsite], check it out if you are interested!

-- 💻 I’m currently learning Typescript
+- 💻 I’m currently learning TypeScript
 - 🥅 2021 Goals: Start learning unit testing
 - ⚡ Fun fact: I always listen to lo-fi playlists during coding 🎶
 - 📧 You can reach me on: